tjr16/traffic-sign-detector/README.md

 ```
 The echoing information should be of type SignArray which refers to an array of the signs it is detected currently, empty if no detection found

+### Nice reminder
+- The confidence in the config.py file decides the tolerance for detection.
+Higher confidence would easily reject the detection and vise versa.
+If you cannot detection anything while there should be, try lower this value.
+- Distance > 0.5m makes classification somehow unstable :(